oresat/oresat-linux/docs/standards/file-transfer.rst

 - **.fileformat**: Optional.
 Can be anything.
 - '_' is only used to seperate the **board**, **keyword**, and **datetime** fields and nowhere else.
+- '.' is only used in the filename extension

 **Example, a update to the GPS board**::